 Soak your feet in warm water for 20 minutes before bedtime to soften the dead skin.

 Scrub the dead skin on your feet with a pumice stone, using gentle back-and-forth motions to remove the skin.
-A pumice stone is a porous volcanic rock you can buy in the foot care section at drugstores and beauty supply stores.
+A pumice stone is a porous volcanic rock you can buy in the foot care section of grocery stores, drugstores and beauty supply stores.

-Rinse the dead skin off your feet under cool running water.
+Rinse the dead skin off your feet under cool, running water.

-Rinse the dead skin off the pumice stone under cool running water.
+Rinse the dead skin off the pumice stone under cool, running water.
 Place the pumice stone in an open area where it can air dry.
 Some pumice stones have a built-in loop attached to them, so you can hang them up to dry.

-Massage generous amounts of foot cream onto your feet.
+Pat your feet dry with a towel, and then massage generous amounts of foot cream onto your feet.
 Rub your fingertips in a circular motion along your feet, to rub in the cream and to promote blood circulation.